Aunt Vadge: Is my cherry popped now?

 Hi Aunt Vadge!

-Me and my boyfriend were kissing while he was playing with my vagina down there.
-He was not inserting his finger, he was just trying to look for my pleasure spot.
-When we decided to rest for a while, he noticed a little blood on his hands.
-I then checked it myself and confirmed that my panties also had blood on it.
+My boyfriend and I were kissing while he was playing with me down there — not inserting his finger, just looking for my pleasure spot.
+When we stopped, he noticed a little blood on his hand, and I checked and found some on my underwear too.
+Does that mean he’s already popped my cherry?

 Best,